Political Philosophy: The Fusion of Ideas

 2018-2019: Electoral Politics Entry

-Joined the Bahujan Samaj Party (BSP), inheriting Babasaheb Ambedkar's legacy of Dalit empowerment and constitutional values.
-Contested as MP candidate for Chevella constituency, bringing constitutional literacy and social justice messaging to electoral discourse.
+Joined the Bahujan Samaj Party (BSP), inheriting Babasaheb Ambedkar's legacy of depressed classes people empowerment and constitutional values.
+Contested as MP candidate for Chevella parliament constituency, bringing constitutional literacy and social justice messaging to electoral discourse.

 2021-2024: Strategic Leadership Roles